 The moon is a solid natural object that orbits around a planet.
 It is a planet’s natural satellite.
 No definite scientific explanation has satisfactorily answered the question of how moons came into existence, although there are several theories.
 The Earth’s Moon was thought to be the only moon but after the invention of the telescope, other moons on other planets were discovered.
-Each planet has one or more moons except Mercury and Venus.
-Jupiter has 67 moons the highest number in the solar system.
+Each planet has one or more moons except Mercury and Venus and the dwarf planet Ceres.
+Jupiter has 79 moons the highest number in the solar system.
 Technological advancements have made it possible for man to discover and even go on expeditions to the moon.
-The biggest moons in our solar systems are:
+Jupiter's Ganymede is the largest moon in our solar system.

-Other big moons and the planets they orbit in include, The Earth’s Moon (3,475km), Europa, Jupiter (3,122km), Triton, Neptune (2,707km), Titania, Uranus (1,578km), Rhea, Saturn (1,529km) and Oberon, Uranus (1,523km).
+Other big moons and the planets they orbit in include, the Earth’s Moon (3,475km), Jupiter's Europa (3,122km), Neptune's Triton (2,707km), Uranus's Titania (1,578km), Saturn's Rhea (1,529km) and Uranus's Oberon (1,523km).
 Most of the observations on these moons are done from the ground.
 Improved technology has helped scientists send man-made satellites to revolve around the solar system and enable the discovery of more information on these moons.

 Biggest Moons In Our Solar System